bigcommerce/dev-docs/docs/legacy/stencil-themes/stored-credit-card-management.md

 <!-- theme: info -->
 > #### Utilizing GitHub Automation to Merge the Changes
-> Since this feature involves heavy code changes, it may be easier to merge the necessary code into your theme by utilizing Github's automated process for syncing a fork.
-See Github's documentation on [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/) for more details on this method.
+> Since this feature involves heavy code changes, it may be easier to merge the necessary code into your theme by utilizing GitHub's automated process for syncing a fork.
+See GitHub's documentation on [Syncing a Fork](https://help.github.com/articles/syncing-a-fork/) for more details on this method.